Gloria Barron Wilderness Society Scholarship

 - Applicants for the Gloria Barron Wilderness Society Scholarship must:

 - Be enrolled in an accredited graduate institution in North America at the time of application;

 - Have strong academic qualifications;

 - Have academic and/or career goals focused on making a significant positive difference in the long-term protection of wilderness in the United States.

-- Graduate students in natural resources management, law or policy programs are strongly encouraged to apply.
+- Graduate students in natural resources management, ecology, geography, law or policy programs are strongly encouraged to apply.